-The main question you need to ask yourself is: ‘Is my company protected?’
-With many concepts and elements to consider when setting up a business in a foreign country like Vietnam, entrepreneurs can easily dismiss factors that could affect their business drastically.
+The key question to consider is, “Is my company adequately protected?”
+Amidst the multitude of factors to address when doing business in a foreign nation like Vietnam, entrepreneurs often overlook crucial aspects that can significantly impact their business.
 Therefore, we are reminding you that trademark registration in Vietnam is an absolute must.

 Used by the manufacturer, trademarks are registered by many companies to ensure that the brand is protected from copyright.
 As it is one of the most important assets in business, companies must be fully aware of the procedure to help grow their business.
 Taking out that extra time to ensure your company is protected can be the best decision for you and your company in the long run.